kkotwal94/ParsonsProject/README.md

 A web app that allows students to practice Parson's problems

 #CurrentBugs:
 * Req.user, cannot be establish or mantained after logging in with passportjs even though it should be.
+[FIXED]

 #Just Implemented/Done: